SimonSubokLee/ston-docs-son/admin/monitoring_stats.rst

      </URLRewrite>
    </Vhosts>

-The newly merged management team now has to monitor not only each service but also integrated services such as traffic, sessions, and response codes.
+The newly merged management team must now monitor not only their individual services but also the combined service (e.g. traffic, session, response codes).
+Most administrators familiar with SNMP will set up View to obtain these combined statistics.
-Most administrators are familiar with SNMP.
-In order to acquire an integrated index, the View can be configured as shown below.

 .. figure:: img/view1.png
    :align: center